Tresjs/cientos/docs/guide/abstractions/animated-sprite.md

 | cientosIdleToWalkTransition0000.png | cientosIdleToWalkTransition |
 | cientosWalk0000.png, cientosWalk0001.png, ... | cientosWalk |

-Try it out by clicking a few times below:
+Try it out by clicking a few times on the character below:

 <DocsDemo>
   <AnimatedSpriteNamedAnimationDemo />